 Trustees meet on a 2-monthly basis between 18:00 and 18:45 on the 3rd Tuesday of the month and Management Committee meetings every 3rd Tuesday of the month between 19:00 and 21:00.
 We ask that prospective Trustees are able to commit themselves to at least 5 of the 7 Board of Trustees meetings and 10 of the 12 Management Committee meetings.
 For further information please contact Chair to request an application pack.

 On Spring bank holiday 2002 to celebrate the Queen’s golden jubilee, the gay pubs Jolly Farmers and Castle Tavern held a street party on Paradise Street with barbecues, games and entertainment.
 When far more people turned up than expected it prompted many people to talk of a organising a Pride event in Oxford.
 After many meetings and the formation of a company Oxford saw its first ever Pride Event, held in Oxpens Field on 3rd May 2003.

-Oxford Pride continued to expand and develop in 2009 with the introduction of a 10-day arts & culture festival with some events produced by Oxford Pride and highlighting other organisations, businesses and individuals of the local LGBTQ+ community.
+Oxford Pride continued to expand and develop in 2009 with the introduction of a 10-day arts & culture Festival with some events produced by Oxford Pride and others highlighting local groups, organisations, businesses and individuals of the local LGBTQ+ community.

 Oxford Pride continues to provide a positive focus for Oxfordshire individuals and community groups and encourages people from outside of Oxford to visit the historic and beautiful city.
 In March 2013 Oxford Pride received registered charity status.
 Oxford Pride moved into the city centre in 2015, returning to Paradise Street and expanded into the Oxford Castle Quarter.
 A colourful new logo inspired by the Ox was adopted in 2017.